Sohaib76/Juction-Coding-Assignment-2023/README.md

 - Start MongoDB on your machine
 - In the server folder, open cmd and run **npm install**
-- In server.js file on line 30, you can follow the instructions and uncomment the code to seed data
+- In server.js file follow the instructions
-  // To Seed Data to your MongoDB Database uncomment following Code
+- Uncomment the code on line 30 to seed data (// To Seed Data to your MongoDB Database uncomment following Code)
-  // Comment code on line 20 while seeding
+- Comment code on line 20 while seeding
 - Run node seed.js to seed data to your MongoDB and then node server.js
 - In the client folder, run npm install then npm start